 After your CT angiogram is completed, you can return to your normal daily activities.
 You should be able to drive yourself home or to work.

 The images from your CT angiogram should be ready soon after your test.
-Either the doctor who performed your test or the doctor who asked you to have a CT angiogram should discuss the results of the test with you.
+Usually, the doctor who asked you to have a CT angiogram should discuss the results of the test with you.

 Based on the results of your test, your doctor will discuss with you whether you have a heart condition that needs treatment, whether you're at risk of developing heart disease, and steps you can take to keep your heart healthy.
 Treatments may vary, depending on what condition your doctor suspects you have.